 It looks like a saddle, and is saddle shaped in that it has a cut back head and contoured shape that follows the shoulder.
 You could sort of say WH style?
 The cantle is useful for going uphill but having it almost supports your bottom anyway.
 The knee rolls were the first thing that appeared to be useful for the downhill, as well as keeping my leg a bit more classical placed.
 (Much the annoyance of said legs!)
 They are used to going more forwards and were having bit of discussion with the knee rolls, that are not moveable.

-You could put a numnah underneath for cleaniness or to add a bit more spinal relief. i rode in the pad for about two hours, but for schooling you may only want it for maybe an hour.
-I hacked out, please check your insurance before you do this.
+I rode in the pad for about two hours, but for schooling you may only want it for maybe an hour.
+For hacking out, please check your insurance before you do this.

 I’ve ridden out in it twice, it’s sooooo comfy.
 I’ve got the pony/cob size and it looks ok on a 14hh middleweight.
 I used a German girth with air pockets.
 Libra do a nice girth to match the pad though.
 It has a nice cantle and pommel of which the inner can be removed.
 The pommel and the cantle adds to the feeling of security.
 There is a steady handle should you want it and two d rings, i popped my saddle bag onto one.
 I’ve not used with stirrups and the closed ring didn’t get in the way, i’d prefer to put a pad underneath for spinal clearance before i rode with stirrups.
 Normally it’s advised not to mount from the ground with these pads, so i imagine the stirrups are just to place the foot and not for standing up in, for rising trot.